REPORTS

 Migrant smuggling

 In 2019, RT produced a complimentary segment about them, which they were quick to boast about.
 When, in 2021, migrants began storming Poland from Belarus, their channel gained attention in a DW article.
-In late March 2021, Sergei Merzlyakov released a video explaining that it is the perfect time for whole families to come, everything has been prepared for it, and he also explained how to leave Belarus quickly.
-In the summer of 2021, the founders of Made in Russia24, through their YouTube channel run by Khaled, explained how to proceed despite the difficulties and restrictions on the borders between Belarus and the EU.
+In late March 2021, Sergey Merzlyakov released a video explaining that it is the perfect time for whole families to come, everything has been prepared for it, and he also explained how to leave Belarus quickly.
+In the summer of 2021, the founders of Made in Russia24, through their YouTube channel run by Khalid, explained how to proceed despite the difficulties and restrictions on the borders between Belarus and the EU.

 Based on available video materials, The Insider has determined that the smuggling scheme operates as follows: the client sends a scan of their passport and proof of residence in their country, selects a hotel, receives an invitation to Belarus via email, purchases a round-trip ticket to Belarus, undergoes a COVID-19 test, arrives without a visa at Minsk airport, is met by a Made in Russia24 manager who provides insurance, and then they proceed to the consul right at the airport, where the client obtains the visa.
 In the spring of 2023, Merzlyakov also launched the Study in Russia24 project, promising registration in accredited universities within 24 hours (providing a comprehensive package inclusive of services ranging from airport reception to medical assistance).